CA set to allow self-driving-car tests without ride-along human

 Interest and research in autonomous vehicles is a hot topic in the auto and tech industries.
 Automakers from Toyota to Ford to Volvo all have projects under way, and Silicon Valley giants like Google, Intel, Tesla Motors, Uber and Apple are also betting on the tech.
 States, such as California, Arizona and Pennsylvania, are competing to have these companies set up shop in their territory to bring jobs and commerce.

-"California has more manufacturers testing autonomous vehicles than any other state and today's rules continue our leadership in testing and deploying this technology," California Transportation Agency Secretary Brian P. Kelly said in a statement.
-"These rules promote innovation and public safety and lay out the path for future testing and deployment of driverless technology."
+"California has more manufacturers testing autonomous vehicles than any other state and today's rules continue our leadership with this emerging technology," California Transportation Agency Secretary Brian P. Kelly said in a statement.
+"These rules protect public safety, promote innovation and lay out the path for future testing and deployment of driverless technology.
+This rulemaking is the next step in working with stakeholders to get this right."

 This decision didn't appear to have anything to do with the public tussle the DMV had with Uber in December.
 The ride-hailing company launched its self-driving-car pilot in San Francisco without a proper permit from the DMV.
 Within hours of the launch, the department told the company it was breaking the law and needed to halt the program until it got a $150 permit.